 Outworldz Shoutcast and Icecast server

-Outworldz Dreamworlds contain a free Icecast and SHoutcast server.
-You can use this to broadcast voice and mucis, to any radio, web page, Second Life, or your own grid.
+Outworldz Dreamworlds contain a free Icecast and Shoutcast server.
+You can use this to broadcast voice and music to any radio, web page, Second Life, Opensim, or your own grid.

 Download and install Mixxx.

 To enable MP3 streaming on Windows, you must follow these instructions:

 First, download the lame library from http://www.rarewares.org.
 The download page includes 32-bit and 64-bit versions.
 Make sure the version you download matches the version of Mixxx that you use, not the version of Windows.
 If you are on 64-bit Windows but are using 32bit Mixxx, you need the 32bit (“x86”) version of the library.
 Unpack the downloaded ZIP archive.

 Copy libmp3lame.dll to the location you have installed Mixxx, probably C:\Program Files\Mixxx\.